Having your car stolen or vandalised can be devastating and costly, so here are five ways to avoid your car being stolen or damaged...

 - Never leave valuables like your mobile phone, handbag or computer in the car

-With a rise of 33% in vehicle theft since 2019, it's more important than ever to make sure you're doing all you can to protect your car and deter thieves.
+With over 100,000 vehicles stolen in the last year, it's more important than ever to make sure you're doing all you can to protect your car and deter thieves.
 So, let's take a look at what we can do...

 Be careful which car you buy

-If you own a Range Rover sport, a BMW X5, or a Mercedes-Benz C-class, watch out!
+If you own a Range Rover sport, a BMW X5, or a Mercedes-Benz E-class, watch out!
 Your cars have the dubious honour of being one of the most stolen cars in the UK.

 SUVs are a thief's favourite type of vehicle, but prestige saloons are also fair game with the Mercedes C and E classes and BMW's Series 3 models all in the top ten of most stolen cars.